SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 S:</epp>
 ```

 #### Poll Ack

 - Request: DELETE /messages/{id}

--  Request payload: N/A
+- Request message: None

--  Response payload: Poll ack response
+- Response message: Poll ack response
+- HTTP success status code: 200 (OK)

-A client MUST use the HTTP DELETE method on a message instance to acknowledge the removal of the message from the message queue.
+The client MUST use the HTTP DELETE method on a message instance to to acknowledge receipt of a message of a message from the message queue.
+The "op=ack" semantics from [@!RFC5730, Section 2.9.2.3] are assigned to the HTTP DELETE method.
+The "msgID" from a received EPP message MUST be included in the message resource URL, using the {id} path element.

 Example Poll Ack request:
 ```
-C: GET /repp/v1/messages/12345 HTTP/2
+C: DELETE /repp/v1/messages/12345 HTTP/2
 C: Host: repp.example.nl
 C: Cache-Control: no-cache
 C: Authorization: Bearer <token>